Resources, Links, etc.

 https://userstyles.world/style/3061/jacobin-night

 To a non-coder, this dark theme for the Jacobin website makes me look way more competent at CSS than I actually am.
 To anyone with a modicum of CSS knowledge, it will expose me as a total amateur.
-I made the theme because Firefox's Dark Reader extension didn't look great on Jacobin, and I need Dark Mode to reduce the effects eye floaters have on me.
+I made the theme because Firefox's Dark Reader extension didn't look great on Jacobin, and I need Dark Mode to limit the impact of eye floaters.
 I also wrote a similar theme for Canadian Dimension.

 https://unionkid.bandcamp.com

 (I used to post my work on SoundCloud.)
 Yeah, okay!
 I write and produce music like everyone else seems to do nowadays.
-I accepted long ago that I'll never have access to professional-grade equipment, let alone instruments or modern software.
-But really, the reality that I'm neither a musical nor technical genius is probably the main reason for my lack of success.
-Still, I create because I must.
+I accepted long ago that I'll never have access to professional-grade equipment, let alone instruments, or microphones, or even modern software.
+But the most likely reason for my lack of success is that I'm not the musical nor technical genius I wish I was.
+Still, creating is like instinct to me.
+I just have to keep doing it.